Matt Kuchar Apologizes to Caddy David Ortiz, Agrees to Pay $50,000 He Requested

-Caddy David Ortiz will receive the $50,000 payment he felt he was owed by Matt Kuchar after the golfer's controversial comments earlier this week.
+Caddy David Ortiz will receive the $50,000 payment he felt Matt Kuchar owed him after the golfer's controversial comments earlier this week.

-Kuchar issued a statement on Friday announcing he would pay Ortiz the "full total he requested" after caddying for the 40-year old during his win at the Mayakoba Golf Classic last November:
+Kuchar issued a statement Friday announcing he would pay Ortiz the "full total he requested" after the latter caddied for the 40-year old during his win at the Mayakoba Golf Classic last November:

+"Listen, I was stubborn, hard-headed," Kuchar told reporters Saturday.
+"In my mind, I had it as 'a deal is a deal.'
+But after I won the tournament, a deal wasn't a deal.
+Not a good deal. ...

+"Any transaction, all parties should come out feeling like they've won, and certainly in David's case he did not feel like he won in that situation.
+I need to make it right.
+It's as simple as that."

 Ortiz told Michael Bamberger of Golf.com he only received a bonus payment of $5,000, despite saying he was told before the tournament he would get "an unspecified percentage of [Kuchar's] winnings."

-Speaking to Will Gray of Golf Channel, Kuchar defended himself:
+Speaking to Will Gray of Golf Channel on Wednesday, Kuchar originally defended himself:

 "It's done.
 Listen, I feel like I was fair and good.
 You can't make everybody happy.
 You're not going to buy people's ability to be OK with you, and this seems to be a social media issue more than anything.
 I think it shouldn't be, knowing that there was a complete, agreed-upon deal that not only did I meet but exceeded.